verilator/verilator/docs/guide/warnings.rst

    be declared before being used.

+.. option:: PRAGMAERR

+   Any error that is related to pragmas, but not specifically to '`pragma protect'.
+   For example, an empty `pragma line.

 .. option:: PROCASSWIRE

    ..
 TODO better example

    Error that a procedural assignment is setting a wire.
 According to IEEE, a var/reg must be used as the target of procedural assignments.

+.. option:: PROTECTED

+   PROTECTED indicates that a '`pragma protected' section was encountered, which will be skipped by Verilator and partly checked for correctness, but is not currently supported.

+.. option:: PROTECTERR

+   PROTECTERR indicates that errors were detected within a '`pragma protected' section, such as incorrect BASE64 encoding, etc.

 .. option:: RANDC